mufasa1611/cody/README.md

 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refresh with a  display to indicate the successful deployment.
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch.
+Once the main branch has been selected, the page will automatically refresh with a display to indicate the successful deployment.

 The live link can be found here [http://mufasa1611.github.io/cody/](https://mufasa1611.github.io/cody/)

 ### Local Deployment

-The repository was created on Github and then cloned on Codeanwhere.
+The repository was created on Github and then cloned on Codeanywhere.
 Since I found Codeanywhere too slow and having connection problems, I cloned the site on Vscode Studio.
 Afterwards, it was pushed onto Github, where the site was deployed via Github pages.

 ## Credits